Disentangling Aleatoric and Epistemic Uncertainty in Physics-Informed Neural Networks. Application to Insulation Material Degradation Prognostics: Experiments

 The case study examines the lifetime of a distribution transformer installed in a floating solar power plant in Spain \cite{Aizpurua_23}.
 Details of the distribution transformer are summarized in Appendix \ref{ss:TrafoDetails}.

 The dataset was preprocessed by removing variables without measurements, duplicate entries, and incorrect sensor readings.
 Missing values were imputed with average values.
+Due to the large thermal time constant of the transformer oil (see Table~\ref{table:CaseStudy_trafo}), temperature dynamics evolve slowly.
+Therefore, mean-value imputation strategy has negligible impact \cite{Aizpurua_23,Ramirez_25, BPINN_PHM25}.
 Figure~\ref{fig:AvailableTimeSeries} shows the available minutely sampled time series for ambient temperature, oil temperature, and load with a total of 5760 samples over 4 days of operation.
 Oil and winding temperature profiles analysed in this study are based on this minute-level sampling.

 Figure~\ref{fig:PDEmatlab} shows the numerical solution of Eqs.~(\ref{eq:PDE_1D_Diffusion})--(\ref{eq:BoundaryConditions}), solved using finite element method (FEM) with Matlab's \texttt{pdepe} solver \cite{matlabpdepe}.
 The solution is experimentally validated against fiber optic sensor measurements installed at different transformer heights.
 Refer to \cite{Ramirez_25} for more details.